enasequence/read_docs/mod_07.rst

 This should be requested via datasubs@ebi.ac.uk and you should await confirmation that it has been completed before you begin your resubmission.

 When you are resubmitting, you should proceed as directed in the `Genome Assembly Submission <mod_06.html>`_ section with the mistakes omitted.
-You should use the same study and samples registered for the first submission.
+You should use the same study and samples which you registered for the first submission.